mmusthafapt/oi-task-1/Readme.md

 8. Deploy and use service mesh for mTLS, observability and policy enforcement
 9. Use ETCD snapshots, Valero or similar tools for cluster backup and disaster recovery

+## Other recommendations
+- If possible, Deploy ArgoCD just after the cluster creation and manage automation of all components of the cluster and microservices inside ArgoCD.
+This is a recommended approach for complete automation.
+- Secrets and confidential information can be securely handle with the help of Hashicorp Vault/AWS Secret manager.
+Hashicorp vault can be inside or outside the kubernetes cluster.
+In both cases we need to integrate it with the kubernetes cluster where microservices run.
+- Rancher is an open-source cluster management platform that can be used in this case.
+It simplifies the process of deploying the applications in the cluster.
+It helps in centralized RBAC, CI/CD integration, Monitoring and Alerting, etc.